sergeyprokhorenko/Base64UUID/README.md

 The 64-character alphabet SHALL be:
 `$0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ_abcdefghijklmnopqrstuvwxyz`

+The mapping between 6-bit values and characters is as follows:
 ```
 Value Encoding  Value Encoding  Value Encoding  Value Encoding
      0 $           16 F           32 V           48 k